 This garden is especially fabulous during the blossom viewing season with 600 trees in bloom but it has something to offer in all seasons of the year.
-During the summer it’s the azaleas and the autumn leaves are also recommended.
-We walked all the way around and I thought the views of the castle are best from this garden.
+During the summer it’s azaleas and autumn leaves are also recommended.
+We walked all the way around and I thought the views of the castle are the best from this garden.

-Entry Y200 covered fully by the pass
+Entry Y200 is covered fully by the pass

 (4) Osaka Suijyo Bus (The Aqualiner)

 It’s a short walk from the castle grounds to the pier to catch the Aqualiner once you find the right gate.
-We did the one hour cruise from the Castle to Nakanoshima.
+We did the one-hour cruise from the Castle to Nakanoshima.
 This is an interesting experience for an entirely different perspective on the city.
 We did find out why there’s no outer deck on the boat part way through the trip, some of the bridges were so low they hydraulically lowered the roof to fit safely under!
 There was still plenty of room inside though and I didn’t find it claustrophobic as I’d thought I might.